HHousen/TransformerSum/README.md

 See the [repository's README.md](datasets/arxiv-pubmed_processor/README.md) for more information.

-Note to convert this dataset to extractive it is recommended to use the `--sentencizer` and `--no_preprocess` options due to the size of the dataset.
+Note to convert this dataset to extractive it is recommended to use the `--sentencizer` option due to the size of the dataset.
+Additionally, the `--max_sentence_ntokens` should be set to `300` and the `--max_example_nsents` should be set to `600`.
 See the "Convert Abstractive to Extractive Dataset" section below.
 The full command should be similar to:

 ```
 python convert_to_extractive.py ./datasets/arxiv-pubmed_processor/arxiv-pubmed \
 --shard_interval 5000 \
 --sentencizer \
---no_preprocess
+--max_sentence_ntokens 300 \
+--max_example_nsents 600
 ```

 ## Convert Abstractive to Extractive Dataset